 - Market Risk.
 This is the general risk attendant to all investments that the value of a particular investment will change in a way detrimental to a Portfolio's interest. - Management Risk.
 Derivative products are highly specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
 The use of a derivative requires an understanding not only of the underlying instrument but also of the derivative itself, without the benefit of observing the performance of the derivative under all possible market conditions.
 In particular, the use and complexity of derivatives require the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to a Portfolio's investment portfolio, and the ability to forecast price, interest rate or currency exchange rate movements correctly. - Credit Risk.
 This is the risk that a loss may be sustained by a Portfolio as a result of the failure of another party to a derivative (usually referred to as a "counterparty") to comply with the terms of the derivative contract.
-The credit risk for derivatives traded on an exchange or through a clearinghouse is generally less than for uncleared OTC derivatives, since the exchange or clearinghouse, which is the issuer or counterparty to each derivative, provides a guarantee of performance.
-This guarantee is supported by a daily payment system (i.e., margin requirements) operated by the clearinghouse in order to reduce overall credit risk.
-For uncleared OTC derivatives, there is no similar clearing agency guarantee.
-Therefore, a Portfolio considers the creditworthiness of each counterparty to an uncleared OTC derivative in evaluating potential credit risk. - Counterparty Risk.
+The credit risk for derivatives traded on an exchange or through a clearinghouse is generally less than for uncleared OTC derivatives, since the performance of the exchange or clearinghouse, which is the issuer or counterparty to each derivative, is supported by all the members of such exchange or clearinghouse.
+The performance of an exchange or clearinghouse is further supported by a daily payment system (i.e., margin requirements) operated by the exchange or clearinghouse in order to reduce overall credit risk.
+There is no similar intermediary support for uncleared OTC derivatives.
+Therefore, a Portfolio will effect transactions in uncleared OTC derivatives only with investment dealers and other financial institutions (such as commercial banks) deemed creditworthy by the Adviser, and the Adviser has adopted procedures for monitoring the creditworthiness of such entities. - Counterparty Risk.
 The value of an OTC derivative will depend on the ability and willingness of a Portfolio's counterparty to perform its obligations under the transaction.
 If the counterparty defaults, a Portfolio will have contractual remedies but may choose not to enforce them to avoid the cost and unpredictability of legal proceedings.
 In addition, if a counterparty fails to meet its contractual obligations, a Portfolio could miss investment opportunities or otherwise be required to retain investments it would prefer to sell, resulting in losses for the Portfolio.
 Participants in OTC derivatives markets generally are not subject to the same level of credit evaluation and regulatory oversight as are exchanges or clearinghouses.
 As a result, OTC derivatives generally expose a Portfolio to greater counterparty risk than derivatives traded on an exchange or through a clearinghouse.

-New regulations affecting derivatives transactions require certain standardized derivatives, including many types of swaps, to be subject to mandatory central clearing.
-Under these new requirements, a central clearing organization is substituted as the counterparty to each side of the derivatives transaction.
+Recent regulations affecting derivatives transactions require certain standardized derivatives, including many types of swaps, to be subject to mandatory central clearing.
+Under these requirements, a central clearing organization is substituted as the counterparty to each side of the derivatives transaction.
 Each party to derivatives transactions is required to maintain its positions with a clearing organization through one or more clearing brokers.
 Central clearing is intended to reduce, but not eliminate, counterparty risk.
 A Portfolio is subject to the risk that its clearing member or clearing organization will itself be unable to perform its obligations.
+A Portfolio may also face the indirect risk of the failure of another clearing member customer to meet its obligations to the clearing member, causing a default by the clearing member on its obligations to the clearinghouse.